What Shopify built-in inventory tool was — and why merchants relied on it

 - No reorder point alerts before stockout

 Use Shopify's native POs if your volume is very low (fewer than 5 POs per month, fewer than 10 active suppliers) and you don't need the system to tell you what to order — you already know your catalog well enough to make purchasing decisions manually.
-For anyone who relied on Stocky's demand signals, this isn't a replacement.
+For anyone who relied on the built-in inventory tool's demand signals, this isn't a replacement.

 Side-by-side comparison